webry-com/vscode-links-cli/README.md

 # vscode-links-cli

-The cli powering the vscode-links extention.
+The cli powering the vscode-links extension.